zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/What-is-Ethereum.rst

 At a more abstract level, it is a facility for enabling smart organization, in the sense of groups of entities working together for a particular cause.
 In the simplest scenario, we have two people working together to achieve a trade.
-Ultimately, Ethereum could be used to run countries.
+Ultimately, Expanse could be used to run countries.
 Somewhere in between there are groups of people wanting to organize baby-sitting circles, film-making collectives, discussion groups, communal houses, etc, and they all have to decide the rules with